igorsteffen/CRUD-Card-App/README.md

 ## Features

-- Implements the full CRUDE operations.
+- Implements the full CRUD operations.
 - Razor Pages for structured and clean web application development.
 - Responsive design using **Bootstrap**.
 - Frontend built with **HTML** and **CSS**.